abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ## What is logic

 Logic is the science of the *possible*.
 As such, it is at the root of all other sciences, all of which are sciences of the *actual*, i.e. that which really exists.
 For example, if science explains how our universe works then logic is the part of the description which is also applicable to any other universe that is *possible to exist*.
 A scientific theory aims to be consistent with both itself and observations, while a logical theory only needs to be consistent with itself (and true regardless of observations).

+So, we may say:

-So, logic studies the *rules* by which knowing one thing leads you to conclude (or *prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to their form.
+> Logic studies the *rules* by which knowing one thing leads you to conclude (or *prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to their form ("formally").

-On top of that, it (logic) tries to organize those rules in *logical systems* (or *formal systems* as they are also called).
+> On top of that, logic tries to organize those rules in *logical systems* (or *formal systems* as they are also called).

-### Logic and mathematics
+{: .definition}

 Seeing this description, we might think that the subject of logic is quite similar to the subject of set theory and category theory, as we described it in the first chapter --- instead of the word "formal" we used another similar word, namely "abstract", and instead of "logical system" we said "theory".
 This observation would be quite correct --- today most people agree that every mathematical theory is actually logic plus some additional definitions added to it.
 For example, part of the reason why *set theory* is so popular as a theory for the foundations of mathematics is that it can be defined by adding just one single primitive to the standard axioms of logic which we will see shortly --- the binary relation that indicates *set membership*.
 Category theory is close to logic too, but in a quite different way, which we will understand later.
 So, let's begin.